alexiszamanidis/conway_game_of_life/README.md

 ![grid_allocation](https://user-images.githubusercontent.com/48658768/70812965-5898ca00-1dd1-11ea-893a-3ad410c0b58d.png)

 Then, each process allocates a structure grid side dimensions, local_grid and next_local_grid.
 Structure grid side dimensions is used for saving the outline elements of the grid.
-Local grid and next local grid are just 2d arrays of characters and their allocation is the same as the global grid.
+Local grid and next local grid are used for saving current generation and next generation cells.

 ## Scattering